harshjangid/harshjangid.github.io/content/hero/index.md

 ---
-title: 'Hello, my name is'
+title: "Hello, my name is"
-name: 'Harsh Jangid'
+name: "Harsh Jangid"
-subtitle: 'I love exploring new things!'
+subtitle: "I love exploring new things!"
-buttonText: 'Get In Touch'
+buttonText: "Get In Touch"
 ---

 I’m a Software Engineer 2 at Microsoft, specializing in Azure solutions.
 I graduated with a B.Tech. in Electrical Engineering from Indian Institute of Technology, Banaras Hindu University (IIT-BHU) Varanasi in May 2021.